 The choice of two sections from I to M can be made during the examination after viewing the questions.
-Only two optional sections can be answered by the candidate.
+Only two optional sections can be answered at a time.
 A candidate wishing to change midway of the examination to another optional section must first choose to deselect one of the previously chosen optional sections (I to M).